klean2050/cvi-eye-tracking/README.md

 cd cvi-eye-tracking && pip install -r requirements.txt
 ```

 You will also need to clone [this repository](https://github.com/matthias-k/DeepGaze).
 We do not provide `.asc` files or image stimuli.
 If you have access to the data, modify the respective path parameters at `utils.py`.
-You can run a sample experiment using the following command:
+You can run a sample experiment using the following:

 ```bash
 python main.py